pmorenoz/HetMOGP/README.md

 ## New Likelihoods

+The **heterogeneous likehood** structure (based on [GPstuff](https://github.com/gpstuff-dev/gpstuff) and [Eero Siivola](https://users.aalto.fi/~siivole1/)'s GPy release) permits to handle mixed likelihood distributions with different statistical data types in a very natural way.
+The idea behind this structure is that any user can add his own distributions easily by following a series of recommendations:

+1. Place your **new_distribution.py** under the likelihood directory.
+2.

 ## Examples
 * **Missing Gap Prediction:** Predicting in classification problems with information obtained in parallel regression tasks.